What does the waist-to-hip ratio tell you?

 Bodymaja’s InBody measurement shows the waist-to-hip ratio as part of the measurement results.

+The device calculates it based on impedance measurement, fat mass, fat percentage and segmental muscle mass.
 Based on this information, the device generates the volumes of the body parts and at the same time the cross-sectional areas and girths.

+Measurement with InBody eliminates all sources of error in tape measure measurement.
 Therefore, the waist-to-hip ratio obtained from the body composition measurement may differ from the result measured with a tape measure.

 Monitoring the results obtained by the device is easy and reliable, as the measurement is carried out in exactly the same way every time.
 A thorough body composition measurement is the only fully reliable way to determine the waist-to-hip ratio.